JuanMuruaOlalde/aprendiendo_rust/01 basic documentation -start here-.md

 [google-comprehensive-rust-](https://github.com/google/comprehensive-rust) This is the Rust course used by the Android team at Google.
 The course covers all aspects of Rust, from basic syntax to generics and error handling.
 It also includes deep dives on Android, Chromium, bare-metal, and concurrency.
 [Syllabus](https://google.github.io/comprehensive-rust/)

-### If you want to program GUI (Graphic User Interface) based programs instead of CLI (Command Line Interface) based ones
+### If you like to program GUI (Graphic User Interface) based programs instead of CLI (Command Line Interface) based ones

 Here are some sugestions: